phil-opp/blog_os/blog/content/edition-2/posts/11-allocator-designs/index.md

 }
 ```

 The type has a simple constructor function named `new` and methods to calculate the start and end addresses of the represented region.
 We make the `new` function a [const function], which will be required later when constructing a static linked list allocator.
-Note that any use of mutable references in const functions (including setting the `next` field to `None`) is still unstable.
-In order to get it to compile, we need to add **`#![feature(const_mut_refs)]`** to the beginning of our `lib.rs`.

 [const function]: https://doc.rust-lang.org/reference/items/functions.html#const-functions